minimav/advent_of_code/README.md

 ## Advent of code

-2021 was done in Python and setup in a slightly different way.
-Commands below apply to other years.
+* 2021 was done in Python and setup in a slightly different way.
+* 2023 is a different language each day.

+Commands below apply to years other than those two years.

 Setup a new puzzle to solve in Rust for an existing year: